 All of the above probabilistic and statistical techniques are applicable only to combinational circuits.
 They require the user to specify information on the activity at the latch outputs.
-The status of power estimation in sequential circuits will be discussed in section 6.
+Power estimation in sequential circuits will be discussed in section 6.

 4. Probabilistic Techniques